-- A revision to IP, intended to be the long term replacement for IPv4 - Primary goal: increase the size of the address space, to allow more hosts on the network - Beginning to see wide implementation - Current version of specification published in 1998 - Implemented in Windows XP, Windows Vista, MacOS X, Linux, FreeBSD, Symbian, ... - Router implementations becoming more widespread (Cisco, Juniper, ...)
+- A revision to IP, intended to be the long term replacement for IPv4 - Primary goal: increase the size of the address space, to allow more hosts on the network - Beginning to see wide implementation - Current version of specification published in 1998 - Implemented in Windows XP, Windows Vista, MacOS X, Linux, FreeBSD, Symbian, ... - Router implementations becoming more widespread (present in Cisco and Juniper backbone routers, but yet not common Linksys and D-Link home routers...)